Biden to meet with bipartisan senators to discuss infrastructure plan | Politics

 - United States

-Members of the group of 21 senators, or "G-21," announced an agreement on a framework on Wednesday after a meeting with White House officials.
+Republican U.S. Senator Rob Portman, a member of the group, said they would see how the Democratic president responded and would work to sell the plan to other lawmakers in both political parties.
+"I'm hopeful we can get a positive response from the White House today," he told CNBC in an interview.

+The two sides will meet at the White House at 11:45 a.m., the White House said in a statement.
 The G-21 talks have focused on a $1.2 trillion, eight-year spending plan, with a mix of new and repurposed funding.

 Biden, seeking to fuel growth and address income inequality after the coronavirus pandemic, initially proposed spending about $2.3 trillion.
 Republicans chafed at his definition of infrastructure, which included fighting climate change and providing care for children and the elderly.
 The White House later trimmed the offer to about $1.7 trillion in an unsuccessful bid to win the Republican support needed for any plan to get the 60 votes required to advance most legislation in the evenly split 100-seat Senate.
 "We came to an agreement on a plan ... and we're just going to try to wrap it up tomorrow," Democratic Senator Joe Manchin told reporters on Wednesday of the new plan.